Sustainability is the driving force behind improving the health of the environment and our oceans.

 ‘A whopping 81% of global respondents feel strongly that companies should help improve the environment’

-With consumer sentiment shifting to a more environmentally-conscious position, it will not be long before regulations in countries change with the times.
+With consumer sentiment shifting drastically to a more environmentally-conscious position, it will not be long before regulations in countries change and adapt with the times.
 Therefore, businesses that are prepared will reap the rewards and have numerous advantages over their competitors.

 Myth 2 – sustainability is a luxury for the few…